benfiola/ruby_blackjack/README.md

 Unfortunately, if you're on a Windows machine, you're going to need to do a bit more work because the ruby-devkit needs a few things to build the native extension.

-First, you're going to need to download the pdcurses distribution [http://sourceforge.net/projects/pdcurses/files/pdcurses/3.4/](pdc34dllw.zip).
+First, you're going to need to download the pdcurses distribution [pdc34dllw.zip](http://sourceforge.net/projects/pdcurses/files/pdcurses/3.4/).

-Then, unzip this file somewhere.
+Next, unzip this file somewhere.
 In this example, unzip the files into a C:\pdcurses directory.

 Within the C:\pdcurses directory, make three new folders called 'bin', 'include' and 'lib'.
 You're going to want to move the *.h files you extracted into the 'include' folder, the *.dll file into the 'bin' folder and the *.lib file into the lib folder.